Three Cairns Climate Program for the Global South

 On This Page

 Established with a historic gift from the Three Cairns Group, the program expands access to advanced education and training for qualified students and professionals committed to working to address climate change.
 The cornerstone of the newly launched Three Cairns Climate Program for the Global South is Three Cairns Scholars, which is focused on Global South students who are committed to combatting climate change in their home countries and region.
 As Scholars, students will receive tuition and non-tuition support designed to help them succeed in YSE’s master’s degree programs and when they return home to work on climate solutions.
-Three Cairns Scholars will begin accepting applications on September 15, 2022, for admission to the 2023-24 academic year.
+Applications are currently being accepted for admission to the 2024-25 academic year.

 Three Cairns Fellows, another scholarship opportunity provided through the Three Cairns Climate Program for the Global South, supports mid-career environmental professionals seeking to enroll in one of YSE’s online certificate programs — Financing and Deploying Clean Energy, offered by the Center for Business and Environment at Yale (CBEY), or Tropical Forest Landscapes: Conservation, Restoration and Sustainable Use, run by the Environmental Leadership & Training Initiative (ELTI).
-This year, both of these high-impact certificate programs will launch their fourth cohorts with inaugural Three Cairns Fellows.
+Three Cairns funding also is supporting the development of two new online certificate programs with a focus on the Global South—one in urban climate leadership and one in environmental data science for climate solutions.

-Please check back for news and updates about the Three Cairns Climate Program for the Global South at YSE as we begin our first year!
-We look forward to keeping you informed about the evolution of this transformational program and to introducing you to the first Three Cairns Scholars and Fellows, as well as some of the people who are working hard to make the program a success.
+Please check back for news and updates about the Three Cairns Climate Program for the Global South at YSE.
+We look forward to updating you with the latest news on this transformational program and introducing you to inaugural Three Cairns Scholars and the second cohort of Three Cairns Fellows!

 Three Cairns Scholars